-- General reading, e.g. of New Zealand Journal of Forestry, does not qualify as CPD or structured private study because this type of reading generally has a low level of retention. - Gaining or renewing specific skills that may be required as part of employment (e.g. a first aid qualification or driving licence) does not qualify as CPD. - Time spent in social activities at conferences workshops, etc., (including conference dinners) does not qualify as CPD.
+- Members may use the "not qualifying/other" category to enter, for their own records, activities which do not meet the requirements for structured professional learning or unstructured professional endeavour.
+Activities in this category do not count towards the minimum CPD requirements for Registered members or those enrolled in the ECDP. - General reading, e.g., of New Zealand Journal of Forestry, does not qualify as CPD or structured private study because this type of reading generally has a low level of retention. - Gaining or renewing specific skills that may be required as part of employment (e.g., a first aid qualification or driving licence) does not qualify as CPD. - Time spent in social activities at conferences workshops, etc., (including conference dinners) does not qualify as CPD. - CPD is continuing professional development of the individual which is generally understood to be significantly different from normal work.
+However, there are likely to be times when the member may spend time researching or learning about a new topic or technique or development.
+To count as CPD, the member must carefully record what the subject is, the reason for doing it, the source of the learning and the time spent.
+This particularly applies to unstructured professional endeavour where there is no separate verification.